-Asian shares higher after jobless data snaps Wall St rally
+World shares, Wall St futures advance ahead of US jobs data

 Regional airlines were strong gainers after American Airlines surged 41% Thursday, the biggest gain in the S&P 500.
 It announced it plans to fly 55% of its normal U.S. schedule next month, up from only 20% in April.

-A report showed that the number of U.S. workers filing for unemployment benefits eased for a ninth straight week, while the total number of people getting benefits rose slightly.
-It had fallen the week before, raising hopes that some companies were rehiring workers.

-Share prices have climbed recently on optimism that the recession brought on by the coronavirus pandemic might end quickly as economies reopen from shutdowns and travel resumes.
-But many professional investors contend the recent rally, a nearly 40% climb for the S&P 500 since late March, is overdone and say a pullback is likely.
+Many professional investors contend the recent rally, a nearly 40% climb for the S&P 500 since late March, is overdone and say a pullback is likely.

+But the trillions of dollars in stimulus money unleashed to try to salvage economies ravaged by the pandemic are helping push prices ever higher, analysts say.

+“Fundamentals of contracting GDP or expected U.S. unemployment to go above 19% today don’t count.
+Central Bank liquidity is what drives it all,” Stephen Innes of AxiCorp said in a commentary.

 Economists expect the Labor Department’s monthly jobs report for May to show employers slashed 8.5 million jobs last month, down from 20.5 million in April.
 That would push the unemployment rate to nearly 20% from about 15%.